16th international art-sci juried exhibition

 organized by Art & Science Collaborations, Inc.

-will be held at the New York Hall of Science
+at the New York Hall of Science

 October 11, 2014 - March 29, 2015

-Our Co-Jurors have selected:
+Our distinguished Co-Jurors selected:

 Yura Adams (USA), Laura Ahola-Young (USA), Julie Amrany (USA), Travis Bedel (USA), Federico Carbajal (Canada), Lia Cook (USA), Bonnie Cutts (USA), Gregory Dunn (USA), Lauren Evans (USA), Robert Fathauer (USA), Roger Ferragallo (USA), Debra Friedkin (USA), Eran Gilat (Israel), Geoffrey Harrison (UK), Gunes-Helene Isitan (Canada), Elizabeth Jameson (USA), Terri Lloyd (USA), José Miguel Mayo (USA), Patricia Moss-Vreeland (USA), Valeriya N-Georg (UK), Remy Nurse (UK), Robert Peters (UK), Michael Ricciardi (USA), William Stoehr (USA), Robert Strati (USA), Aga Tamiola (Germany), Franco Tosi (Italy), Jayne Walther (USA), Ron Wild (Canada)